 Senator Baker and Ambassador Ryozo Kato, after Senator Baker received The Order of the Paulownia Flowers in 2008

-The Roundtable achieves this objective through three essential program elements:
+The Roundtable achieves this objective through two essential program elements:

 - Member meetings plan future sessions and communication strategies that advance the Japanese-American brand in nuclear energy.